Rental Car Insurance: Do You Really Need It? Complete Guide 2026

 • Personal Effects Coverage (Skip): Use homeowners/renters insurance if available

-Consider non-owner car insurance if you rent frequently but don't own a vehicle.
-This provides liability coverage at $200–$500 annually — much cheaper than purchasing SLP every rental.
+Consider non-owner car insurance if you rent frequently but don't own a vehicle — it provides liability coverage starting from as low as $177/year with some insurers, far cheaper than purchasing SLP at every rental.

 International Travel